tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 not a threat in their environment.
 Clients MUST be prepared to do a cookie exchange with every handshake.

-DTLS implementations MUST NOT update their sending address in response to packets from a different address unless they first perform some reachability test; no such test is defined in this specification.
-Even with such a test, an on-path adversary can also black-hole traffic or create a reflection attack against third parties because a DTLS peer has no means to distinguish a genuine address update event (for example, due to a NAT rebinding) from one that is malicious.
+DTLS implementations MUST NOT update the address they send to in response to packets from a different address unless they first perform some reachability test; no such test is defined in this specification.
+Even with such a test, an active on-path adversary can also black-hole traffic or create a reflection attack against third parties because a DTLS peer has no means to distinguish a genuine address update event (for example, due to a NAT rebinding) from one that is malicious.
 This